What is a Fractional CMO (and do you really need one)?

 Every company is different—industry, product, challenges, customers, and more.
 But here’s an example of how I helped an early-stage startup transition its marketing from messy and chaotic to a true growth engine.

 The company was small—about 10 people—and I was their first marketing hire.
 Marketing efforts were founder-led, scattered, and inconsistent: a press release here, a LinkedIn post there, but nothing that drove revenue.
-After auditing the company’s brand, messaging, and tactics, I recommended a vision, strategy, and budget that transformed marketing from a line item on the P&L into a department driving growth.
+After auditing the company’s brand, messaging, and tactics, I recommended a vision, strategy and budget that transformed marketing from a line item on the P&L into a department driving growth.
 Of course, that transition didn’t happen overnight, but the foundation was in place.

-Why startups choose a fractional CMO
+Why growing companies need a fractional CMO

 Outgrowing founder-led marketing but unable to afford a full-time exec with benefits